Being cheated on is probably one of the most painful experiences a person can ever go through.

 In the meantime, you should make time for yourself.
 Spend time doing the things you enjoy, learn something new, or take up a new hobby.
 You are important so you should make yourself and your needs a priority.

-It may be difficult but some point you’re going to need to come to terms with the affair and understand how important it is for you to move on.
+It may be difficult but at some point, you’re going to need to come to terms with the affair and understand how important it is for you to move on.
 Get all your questions answered so you can stop asking them and move forward.